photonpoet/eum_history_timeline_paperVision/README.md

 - Add captioning and playback controls to video popup

 Assets:
+Imagery and Video assets too large to upload.
 Content XML in groups/cps/documents/assets - Note: modify filename to xml_pres_timeline(local).xml during development.
 Overwrite other versions during test or publication.
-Images in groups/cps/documents/image
+Images would be in groups/cps/documents/image
-Video in groups/cps/documents/multimedia
+Video would be in groups/cps/documents/multimedia